Cizzuk/Cizzuk.net/src/projects/deflector.md

 {% from 'appbox.njk' import appbox %}
 {% set thisapp = { title: title, description: description, icon: icon } %}
 {{ appbox(thisapp, "h1") }}

+With Deflector, you can add buttons to the Dynamic Island and Lock Screen to run any shortcut.
+You can long-press the Dynamic Island to quickly run shortcuts.

+On supported iPhones in Japan, you can use your preferred voice assistant via shortcuts using the Side Button.
+You can create a shortcut that opens the app of the voice assistant or starts voice recognition, allowing you to use various assistants.

 ## Download